 12- Reservations: Text-based reservation systems can be easier to use and can complement your online reservation systems.
 Mariott International’s chatbot is already a growing channel for reservations.

-14- Information service: Most banks chatbots are capable of informing users about their balances, recent transactions, credit card payment dates, limits and so on.
+- 14- Information service: Most banking chatbots are capable of informing users about their balances, recent transactions, credit card payment dates, limits and so on.

-20- Diagnosis: MedWhat and Ada Health are AI-powered chatbots that can serve as a medical assistant by gathering information via conversation with the patients.
-It seems chatbots are on the way of becoming the first contact point on diagnostic healthcare.
-After the SARS CoV-2 outbreak, people have become more aware of the dangers of infection.
+- 20- Diagnosis: MedWhat and Ada Health are AI-powered chatbots that can serve as a medical assistant by gathering information via conversation with the patients.
+It seems chatbots are on the way to becoming the first contact point on diagnostic healthcare.
+After the COVID-19 outbreak, people have become more aware of the dangers of infection.
 Diagnostic bots, like telemedicine, facilitate remote diagnostics, reducing potential infections.

-22- Reservations & handling menu related questions: Chatobook aims to become OpenTable of chatbots.
-Beyond reservations, it can share menus and promotions, collecting feedback.
+22- Reservations & handling menu related questions: Chatobook can share menus and promotions, collecting feedback.